aletheon/eleutherios-website/README.md

 # Eleutherios

-Eleutherios (https://eleutherios.org.nz) is a global cooperative forum, that enables humankind to self-organize with one another, through the same forum or network.
+Eleutherios (https://eleutherios.org.nz) is a global cooperative forum that enables humankind to self-organize with one another, through the same forum or network.

 ![futureOverview](./src/assets/futureOverview2.png)

-Service providers can scale their forum and invite other service providers to help manage them.
+Service providers can scale their forum and invite other service providers to help them manage it.

 #### Advantages